-At the request of the young man’s father, the names of those who treated him have been removed in order to protect the identity of the young man in question.
+At the request of the young man’s father, the names of the young man and those who treated him have been removed in order to protect the identity of the young man in question.

 At YM’s inquest this week, the family’s GP confirmed that he had seen YM 18 days before his death, when YM told him he was depressed and having suicidal thoughts.